AIMS LEAP Timepoint 1 (T1) and Timepoint 2 (T2)

 - Description of Cohorts

 - 437 autistic individuals and 300 non-autistic individuals total.
 Please note that N for individual datasets available here will be lower, and will differ between data modalities, due to participant consent preferences for external sharing and data quality.
-Total number 734 cam vary depending on the study measure and timepoint, as well as participant consent preferences for external data sharing
+Total number 734 can vary depending on the study measure and timepoint, as well as participant consent preferences for external data sharing

 - Informed Consent Given?